brighthive/data-resource-generator/docs/source/getting_started.rst

 The Data Resource Generator (DRG) helps you easily configure and create a RESTful API supported by a relational database without writing any code.
 In other words, it is a database and API as configuration.

-Given a configuration file (Data Resource Schema) VIA a REST API the Data Resource Generator (DRG) will dynamically generate:

-#.
-Database tables with relationships
-    * SQLAlchemy Object Relation Mappings (ORM)
-    * Generate and run database migrations
-#.
-A RESTful API
-    * Running Flask application
-    * Open API Specification 3.0

 The DRG comes to life when a user or client sends a Data Resource Schema, embedded inside a Data Resource Generation Payload, to the DRG generation route.
-Upon the receipt of a Data Resource Generation Payload, the application then generates:
+Upon receiving a Data Resource Generation Payload, the application then generates:

 * Relevant ORM models based on your table schema document
 * Relevant REST routes based on your swagger document